By Mira Thomas • Last Updated: January 14, 2026

 Templates have evolved from static text blocks to dynamic, context-aware suggestions.
 When someone asks "When can we meet?", your keyboard might immediately suggest several available time slots from your calendar.

-According to a study cited in AI keyboard for business professional use, professionals save an average of 37 minutes daily using these features.
-That's over 150 hours annually—nearly a month of workdays!
+According to recent 2026 research cited in AI keyboard for business professional use, professionals now save an average of 45 minutes daily using these advanced features—up from 37 minutes in 2025.
+That's over 180 hours annually, equivalent to nearly a full month of workdays!

 "I used to spend so much time crafting the perfect email responses," says Maria, a marketing executive.
 "Now my AI keyboard suggests responses that sound exactly like me, but I didn't have to type them.
 It's like having a clone handling half my communications."